jzkmath/Arduino-MIDI-Floppy-Drive-Instrument/README.md

 We need to connect "drive select" together (Pins 11 and 12) to enable the drive and then connect the Step and Direction to the Shield.

-PINOUT:
+### PINOUT:
-11 - Drive Select (Enable)
+12 - Drive Select (Enable)

-12 - Drive Select Ground
+11 - Drive Select Ground

+18 - Direction

-17 -
+17 - Direction Ground

+20 - Step

+19 - Step Ground